 “The point is, ladies and gentleman, that greed, for lack of a better word, is good,” proclaimed Gordon Gecko, in the 1987 movie classic, “Wall Street.”
 He went on to explain that greed had been the source for human progress.
 There is no doubt that many great inventions and breakthroughs came as a result of greed, but the problem with greed is that it always ends up making you do things you wouldn’t normally do.

 Greed has a funny way of making integrity and moral boundaries seem much more flexible or even non-existent.
 Lying, cheating, stealing all become normal methods of operation rather than despicable acts.
 And in the end, the emptiness is still not filled.
-Take for example the culture of Enron just before its downfall (warning some adult language):

 Money itself is not bad nor is the desire to make money.
 Money is a necessary part of life, it’s just the way the system works.
 It’s a tool, and tools are neither good nor bad; their value rests in how they are used.
 Many people misquote the Bible as saying, “Money is the root of all evil.”
 But the verse actually posits that it is “the love of money” which is the problem.
 The man trap begins when we start defining ourselves by our material possessions – believing that money and its trappings are the answer to our happiness.
 It’s a small, but deadly twist in our natural desire as men to be providers and industrialists.